Information on the Finance Program

 Finance in a corporation setting.
 Involves analysis of long-term projects and cash flows, or shorter-term cash, inventory and payables management.
 Many functions are related to accounting.

 The curriculum at UCM provides education in each of these areas.
-Elective courses can be structured to focus on one of the four areas.
+Elective courses can be structured to focus on one of the three areas.

 Many students completing the investments focus have taken the Chartered Financial Analyst (CFA) examinations.
 The CFA designation, which requires candidates to pass three rigorous exams, is the gold standard of designations in the finance field, and is considered necessary for individuals pursuing careers in investment management and analysis.
 Students interested in sale of securities are required by the Securities Exchange Commission to pass a series of license examinations offered by the National Association of Securities Dealers.
 Typically, the firm of employment will sponsor the candidate to take these exams.